 A SCHOOL PURCHASE ORDER SHOULD BE MADE FOR THE MAXIMUM AMOUNT AND AN INVOICE WILL BE SENT TO THE SCHOOL FOR PAYMENT BASED ON ENTRIES.

-Special Rotary Invitational Awards will be awarded to the top five finishers (including relays).
+Special Rotary Invitational Awards will be awarded to the top five finishers (including relays in the elite session).
 These will be awarded immediately after each race or event.

 The top five in each event will receive medals.
 These will be presented after each event has been contested